justinmayer/virtualfish/CONTRIBUTING.md

 ## Filing Helpful Issues

-Here's a few tips on how to file a useful issue.
+Here are a few tips on how to submit a useful issue.

 - **Try installing the VirtualFish development version**, by running `pip install git+https://github.com/justinmayer/virtualfish`, to see if your issue has already been fixed.
 - **Check the documentation** and **search past issues** before you file your issue.